 Exercise 2 (Playing with synchrony)

-Sit on your most comfortable, decide to stand up, and stand up directly.
+Sit on your most comfortable chair (or ly in bed), decide to stand up, and stand up directly.
 Repeat this a couple of times.
 Try to surprise yourself while doing it.
-Try to train this during the day.
-Just whenever you want things, do them directly
+Try to train this during the day at the most relevant moments of the day.
+Just whenever you want things, do them directly.

 With this exercise, we are going to feel the body while not interfering with the mind.
 You need to try to turn off the mind a little bit and just move your body and feel it moving around.
 This is something we do with dancing or with mindlessly getting some snacks.